President and CEO, Telenor

 John was educated in the United States, earning a Juris Doctorate from Boston University School of Law and a Bachelor of Science in Telecommunications from the University of Florida.
 He has been a member of the Massachusetts bar since 1994.

-President and Group CEO, MTN
+Group President and CEO, MTN

 Deputy General Counsel/Director of Legal - Global Programs, Bill & Melinda Gates Foundation